What makes a food devilable?

 This wouldn’t cut it as a crowd-pleasing recipe – I don’t think.
 You can remove the seeds and membranes, and leave out the pickled jalapeno if you need to cut some of the burn, but you’re still chomping into a raw jalapeno.

 An obvious alternative?
 Use the sweet, small tri-colored peppers you can usually get in bulk at any grocery store nowadays.
 If you want to go this route, just substitute the sweet peppers and nix the pickled jalapeno – the preparation instructions will remain the same, with an equally scrumptious outcome.

 I’ve been contemplating new ideas for game day bites that can be made ahead of time and tossed on the coffee table.
 I’ve already made enough buffalo chicken dip in my life to fill a 10-foot hole in the ground.

-But my boyfriend can’t tolerate, even in an alternate reality, spicy food.
+But my boyfriend can’t tolerate spicy food, even in moderate amounts.
 I had purportedly added hot sauce to a dish, and after a minute of did-I-didn’t-I, we realized he was feeling heat from the black pepper that must’ve been a bit too freshly cracked.